mjackson/redemption-from-callback-hell/OUTLINE.md

 _Work in Progress_

-Apologies if this is a bit of a brain dump.
-Lots of this is stuff I wouldn't actually put on a slide, but just my own thoughts on the topic.
+Apologies if this is a bit of a brain dump!

 ### Why (2 mins.)